versatus/-deprecated-versatus-docs/index.md

 ### Get Started Building on Versatus
 If you are keen to build on Versatus, apply to our [BetaNet Developer Program](https://versatus.io/apply#application-form).
 All developers are welcome, no blockchain experience necessary.
-Once accepted, you can start with the [Smart Contracts Developer Guide](https://docs.versatus.io/developer-guide/smart-contracts/introduction/overview) and [Reference Guide](https://docs.versatus.io/reference-guide/versatus-wasm-command-reference)
+Once accepted, you can start with our [Smart Contracts Developer Guide](https://docs.versatus.io/developer-guide/smart-contracts/introduction/overview) and [Reference Guide](https://docs.versatus.io/reference-guide/versatus-wasm-command-reference).